thatguysimon/minitest-stub_on_roids/README.md

 Use `.stub_and_expect` to stub a class method as you normally would but also set expectations on it, similarly to using `Minitest::Mock#expect`.

-This means that a `MockExpectationError` will be thrown if inside the block:
+This means that a `MockExpectationError` will be raised if within the block...
 * The method is called with a different set of arguments than expected.
 * The method is called more or less the amount of times it was expected to be called.